ConsciousML/terragrunt-template-catalog-aws/docs/continuous-integration.md

 ### Terragrunt Plan Failures
 - Ensure all required variables are set in `terragrunt.hcl`
-- Check that GCP APIs are enabled
-- Verify IAM permissions for the service account
+- Verify IAM Policies attached to Terragrunt's IAM Role

 ### Terratest Failures
 - Check the `run-terratest` label is present on the PR
-- Ensure test environment has sufficient GCP quotas
+- Ensure test environment has sufficient AWS quotas
 - Review test logs for specific infrastructure deployment issues

 ## Tips